If you have not linked your Starwood Preferred Guest and Marriott Rewards accounts yet, now is this time to do it.

 Linking your accounts now will also mean that when the programs combine, your points will combine automatically.
 You can, of course, choose to manually transfer your points at any stage before the merger.

-Remember that American Express Platinum Charge cardholders also get complimentary elite status with Hilton Honors, Shangri-La Golden Circle, Radisson Rewards and Small Luxury Hotels of the World.
+Remember that American Express Platinum Card Members also get complimentary elite status with Hilton Honors, Shangri-La Golden Circle, Radisson Rewards and Small Luxury Hotels of the World.